pqrkchqps/diehard-dot-fund/docs/en/development_handbook/code_guidelines.md

 Please use `snake_case` for your translation keys.
 We have a "common" namespace in the translations file.
 Please don't use this section for your translations.
 Always use the BEM namespace for the first part of your translation keys.

 ## Accessibility (a11y)
-We want to make Diehard_Fund the most accessible discussion platform available.
+We want to make DiehardFund the most accessible discussion platform available.
 Making the application accessible requires good knowledge of how to use semantic html tags and WCAG standards, as well as plenty of user feedback and testing.

 Checklist
 - There should one and only one `h1` per page.
 It should be the page title.